neliaterrazas/lhtp-makeover/README.md

 * As a non-Epicodus student/developer, I want easy access to relevant notes and lessons in each track in the form of a navigation bar/menu so that I can switch between references quickly.
 * Other target audiences: parents, Epicodus teachers/admin, other coding bootcamp students/admins

+## Usability Research and Feedback

+* Need home icon to go back to homepage
+* Make hit boxes bigger
+* Add back button links to make wireframe cleaner

 ### Technologies and Resources

-* HTML
-* CSS
-* Sass
 * Sketch

-### Responsiveness

-Describe how the site is responsive, and what different 'versions' this project includes (does it have a mobile version? tablet version? )

 ### Setup Instructions

-Describe how someone can clone and launch this project.

-### Roadmap

-Is there work you plan on continuing doing on this project?
-Features you'd like to add?

-* Consider
-* Listing
-* Them
-* Here
+* Download/Clone this repository: https://github.com/neliaterrazas/lhtp-makeover.git.
+* Open up in Sketch.

 ### License

-Determine the license under which this application can be used.
+MIT License

-Copyright (c) 2018 **_{ List of Contributors }_**
+Copyright (c) 2018 **_{ Dino Nguyen and Nelia Terrazas }_**